Waste List – what to recycle.

 Steel tins and cans are commonly used for anything from coffee to soup and pet food.
 They are one of the most recycled materials in Ireland.
 Recycling a tin or steel cans is easy, just give them a quick wash out and drop them in the bins.

 Paper and Cardboard

 Used paper and cardboard can be turned into new paper or cardboard, but the quality of the material usually diminishes with each recycling treatment.
 After five to seven reuses the material has reached its useful end but there is a solution – by adding new paper fibers to each recycling cycle paper is given lots for extra life.
 Good news for us!

 Recycled materials such as paper and cardboard, metals and plastic are commodities which can be sold on the global market but the prices and demand for material constantly fluctuate.
 In order for these materials to reach their maximum value they need to be presented clean and sorted so please do your best when placing them in the bin.

 Waste list – why?

-As you manybe aware, China has introduced an import ban on 24 categories of solid waste, including a ban on some paper and plastics which are used by retailers as packaging for many household items.
+As you may be aware, China has introduced an import ban on 24 categories of solid waste, including a ban on some paper and plastics which are used by retailers as packaging for many household items.
 This packaging usually ends up in your recycling bin.
 The ban by China (which is their right) resulted in a problem for waste companies.
-It been hard to find new outlets/countries to dispose of this waste. (you have to ask why should others accept our waste).
-As a result prices have risen with fees now introduced for green bin collections.
+It has been hard to find new outlets/countries to dispose of this waste. (you have to ask why should others accept our waste).
+This has resulted in prices increases with fees now introduced for green bin collections.

 Please note, electrical, electronic or battery operated items (including batteries) don’t go in the recycle bin.
 Old phones, kettles, toasters, electronic toys, batteries and much more can be recycled with Recycle IT – You with find a full list of items here